BATTERY CIRCULARITY BUSINESS MODELS

 Batteries and battery technology are vital for achieving sustainable transportation and climate-neutral goals.
 As concerns over retired batteries are growing and companies in the battery or electric vehicle ecosystem need appropriate business strategies and framework to work with.

 This course aims to help participants with a deep understanding of battery circularity within the context of circular business models.
-Participants will gain the knowledge and skills necessary to design and implement circular business models and strategies in the battery and electric vehicle industry, considering both individual company specific and ecosystem-wide perspectives.
-Participants will gain the ability to navigate the complexities of transitioning towards circularity and green transition in the industry.
+You will gain the knowledge and skills necessary to design and implement circular business models and strategies in the battery and electric vehicle industry, considering both individual company specific and ecosystem-wide perspectives.
+You will also gain the ability to navigate the complexities of transitioning towards circularity and green transition in the industry.

 The course includes a project work to develop a digitally enabled circular business model based on real-world problems.